 The academic research found “costly, systematic” bias in equity fund managers.
 “While investors display clear skill in buying, their selling decisions underperform substantially – even relative to strategies involving no skill such as randomly selling existing positions,” says the paper, Selling Fast and Buying Slow, which crunched data on 783 portfolios with an average $573m assets under management.

-Buy decisions dominate sell decisions when it comes to fund manager attention, argued the authors from the Booth School of Business, University of Chicago, Carnegie Mellon University and Sloan School of Management, Massachusetts Institute of Technology, plus UK portfolio analysis business Inalytics.
+Buy decisions dominate fund manager attention at the expense of sell decisions, argued the authors from the Booth School of Business, University of Chicago, Carnegie Mellon University and Sloan School of Management, Massachusetts Institute of Technology, plus UK portfolio analysis business Inalytics.
 Using data based on 4.4 million trades between 2000 and 2016, the researchers created a counterfactual “no-skill” alternative to the trade whereby a stock picked at random was sold.

 While stock picks outperformed the benchmark and a counterfactual random buy strategy, stock selling decisions consistently underperformed a randomly generated sell decision, forgoing between 50 and 100 basis points over a one-year horizon.